agranlund/raven/hw/raven/upgrades/ideswap/README.md

 Converts an IDE interface between Intel and Motorola format (swaps high and low bytes)

-Can be useful if you want Raven to have a legacy Atari (Motorola) IDE interface rather than the standard Intel interface it has now.
+Can be useful if you want Raven to have a legacy Atari (Motorola) IDE interface rather than the standard Intel interface it comes with.

 ![Alt text](ideswap.png?raw=true "")